abanskota/t81_577_data_science/weekly_materials/week3/docs/top-nine-best-practices.md

 ### 7. Optimize your code for performance.

-The goal of code optimization is either to make code perform better such that it uses the least possible memory or disk space, minimizes CPU time, and runs faster.
+The goal of code optimization is to make code perform better such that it uses the least possible memory or disk space, minimizes CPU time, and runs faster.
 Sometimes, it could just mean utilizing as many possible CPU cores as available to make your code run faster.
 In projects with a very large dataset, writing a CPU and memory efficient code could be critical for quick prototyping.
 This [article](https://e2eml.school/code_optimization.html) by Brandon Rohrer summarizes some excellent general tips for running codes faster.
 Additionally, pay attention to library specific tips and tricks such as working with a huge file in Pandas and when to switch from Pandas dataframe to Numpy array based analysis etc.

 ### 8. Perform unit testing.